Ultimaker/Cura/README.md

 ![Logo]

-# Ultimaker Cura
+# BCN3D Stratos

 *State-of-the-art slicer app to prepare* <br>
 *your 3D models for your 3D printer.*

 *With hundreds of settings & community-managed print profiles,* <br>
-*Ultimaker Cura is sure to lead your next project to a success.*
+*BCN3D Stratos is sure to lead your next project to a success.*

 <br>
 <br>